oracle/opengrok/How-to-setup-OpenGrok.md

 Input data should be available locally for OpenGrok to work efficiently since indexing is pretty I/O intensive.
 No changes are required to your source tree.
 If the code is under CVS or SVN, OpenGrok requires the '''checked out source''' tree under source root.

-The source root directory needs to be created first.
+The source root directory needs to be created first, e.g. on Unix: `mkdir -p /var/opengrok/src`

 The indexer assumes the input data is stored in the UTF-8 encoding (ASCII works therefore too).